 6.4 Are telecommunications operators and/or internet service providers under any obligations to block access to certain sites or content?
+Are consumer VPN services regulated or blocked?

 Telecommunications operators and ISPs can undertake any proportionate and reasonable means in order to ensure the safety and integrity of a network, services or information transmitted.

 This may include elimination of transmitted information, and/or the limitation of provided services at a network termination point that sends information which endangers network safety and/or services.
-It may also include elimination of transmitted information, and/ or the cancellation of provided services at a network termination point that sends information which endangers network safety and/or services.
+It may also include elimination of transmitted information, and/or the cancellation of provided services at a network termination point that sends information which endangers network safety and/or services.
 Any such means must be reported to the OEC.
+There are no special regulations regarding consumer VPN's and generally the consumer VPN services are not blocked in any way.